benspector-mls/3-1-3-lab-s24/README.md

 # Congratulations!
 Hello everyone!
 Congratulations on making it to the end of our first 3 modules.
 These are really the "heart" of JavaScript, so if you feel good about it, you're going to be in great shape for the rest of the year.
 Mod 3 was all about asynchronous JavaScript and specifically using the `fetch` api to get information from other places.
 Then, using that raw data to render something out to the screen for the user to see and interact with.
 You've done this all before, and that's all we're doing today, so no stress!

-Now, even if you are stressed because this is a  "big, scary test" what should you do?
+Now, even if you are stressed because this is a "big, scary week-long Lab," what should you do?
 What we tell you to do every morning: breathe.
-Let the adrenaline flow through you, it's just your body trying to help.
-So let's let it do it's thing and pass by simply counting to 15.
-That may feel like *ages*, but remember those were **seconds** and you have **hours** to get this done.
-Whenever you're panicked about the time, remember this feeling.
+Let the adrenaline flow through you; your body is trying to help.
+So let's let it do its thing and pass by simply counting to 15.
+That may feel like *ages*, but remember those were **seconds** and you have **days** to get this done.
+Remember to come back to this whenever you're panicked about the time.

 # Game Plan
-After you breathe and collect your senses, the next thing you should do is read over the entire test without coding a thing.
+After you breathe and collect your senses, the next thing you should do is read over the entire README without coding a thing.
 This will help give you a lay of the land.

-As we said this assessment is about fetching and rendering.
-So to that end, we recommend you do the short answers first, as they have useful information about the test itself.
-Then tack each feature in the order its outlined below.
-Each little feature builds on the last and uses the same pattern which is:
+As we said, this Lab is about fetching and rendering.
+So, to that end, we recommend you do the short answers first, as they have useful information about the lab itself.
+Then, tackle each feature in the order outlined below.
+Each little feature builds on the last and uses the same pattern, which is:

 1. Build a fetch function to get the data
 2. Build a render function to put the data on the page
 3. Add it to your main program to see it work
 4. Adding any events

-Your tests are also here to help you, and if you're ever confused about something (or we make a typo in this README), just focus on the tests!
+Your tests are also here to help you, and if you're ever confused about something, just focus on the tests!
 If you get them to pass, you're all set.

 ## Timing
 Remember, there are a lot of questions and code here.
 Do not spend too long on any one of them.
 Make sure to move.
 If you're still stuck exactly where you were after 5 minutes, take a break and try something else.

 # APIs
-The two apis we'll use today are:
+The two APIs we'll use today are:

 - https://openlibrary.org/
 - https://jsonplaceholder.typicode.com/

-You've used JSON Placeholder before, and we're going to use it to create a new user (it's one of the few free API's that will let us make our own data).
-We're also going to use Open Library's API to get some books and authors.
+You've used JSON Placeholder before, and we will use it to create a new user (it's one of the few free APIs that will let us make our own data).
+We will also use Open Library's API to get some books and authors.
 We selected this API because it's a little more "real world" with lots of information and quirks.
 We've kept it focused this time, but keep your wits about you!

 # User Stories